pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 The V3 version of PageStorage is composed of three main components, `PageDirectory`, `WALStore`, and `BlobStore`.

-- BlobStore: Provides an spaces management.
-Using the address multiplexing to manage the data part.
+- BlobStore: provides space management by using address multiplexing to manage the data part.
-- PageDirectory: Provides the function of MVCC.
-Smaller memory usage and faster speed than V2.
+- PageDirectory: provides the function of MVCC.
+It features smaller memory usage and faster speed than V2.
-- WALStore(Write Ahead Log Store): Using the write ahead log file format to manager the meta part.
+- WALStore (Write Ahead Log Store): uses the write-ahead log file format to manage the meta part.

 ### BlobStore